LEARNING TO PAINT OR DRAW DOGS

 Two Whippets, Sir Edwin Henry Landseer, 1802 – 1873 © Museum of the Shenadoah Valley, Virginia

-If you’re interested in drawing any kind of animal then Landseer is a good artist to learn from.
-Many of his works are in the Tate Gallery, Victoria and Albert Museum and Wallace Collection, and you can also see them in the online galleries of those institutions.
+If you’re interested in drawing any kind of animal then Landseer is a great artist to study.
+Many of his works are in the Tate Gallery, Victoria and Albert Museum and Wallace Collection in London, and you can also see them in the online galleries of those institutions.

 Highland Dogs, Sir Edwin Henry Landseer, 1839 © Tate Gallery